araiari/maputo-pavement-classification/README.md

 ├── data/             # Input data (NOT included)
 │   ├── raster/
 │   └── shapefile/
-├── processed-data/   # Intermediate output (NOT included) │   ├── cpp-elaboration/
+├── preprocessed-data/   # Intermediate output (NOT included) │   └── cpp-elaboration/
+├── output/           # Results of the pavement classification │   ├── k-nn_only_images
+│   └── k-nn_images_and_type
 ├── scripts/          # All R scripts used in the analysis │   ├── utils/        # Utility functions
 │   ├── .R